lab00x/dot-frontend-test/README.md

 ## Areas for Improvement

 - Adding debouncing to the product search so it doesn't make api call at every change of input field character
+- Adding remove functionality to specifications.
+- Showing list of products in Cart

 ## GitHub Repository